-Where a child is allocated a place and they have a sibling/s (brother/s or sister/s) applying for the same year group, the sibling/s will also be offered a place/s (see note 7).
+Where twins, triplets, or siblings (brothers or sisters) are applying for the same year group, and only one place is available the sibling/s will also be offered a place/s above the admission number.

 Notes

 1. A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).